Melissa Riso Flashes Cleavage In Thong Swimsuit And Heels For Video Tease

-Melissa Riso wowed in a new video shared to Instagram over the weekend as she put her jaw dropping curves on show in her swimwear.
+Melissa Riso wowed in a new video shared to Instagram over the weekend as she put her jaw-dropping curves on show in her swimwear.
 The model and actress pulled a number of sexy poses in the clip, which showed her lounging and walking around in the plunging thong one-piece.

-Posted on December 4, the video began with a look at Melissa as she lay on her side on a large sunbed.
+Posted on January 3, the video began with a look at Melissa as she reclined on her side on a large sunbed.
 She propped herself up on her bent left elbow while teasing her 1.2 million followers with a good look at her toned torso.

-It showed a close up look at the sparkly silver halterneck one-piece, which plunged almost as low as her naval and was completely open at the front to flash plenty of cleavage.
-It featured a series of large, sparkly embellishments across the lower piece of material, which highlighted her slim waist.
+Viewers got a close-up look at the sparkly silver halterneck one-piece, which plunged almost to her navel and was completely open at the front to flash plenty of cleavage.
+It featured a series of large, sparkly embellishments across the lower part of the suit, highlighting her slim waist.

 Another shot showed the 34-year-old social media influencer as she walked along a balcony in black high heels while pushing her long, wavy hair away from her face.
-She strutted as if she were on a runway with her back to the camera to give a look at her toned booty.
+She strutted as if she were on a runway, with her back to the camera to give a look at her toned booty.

 The upload proved a big hit with the Studio City star's followers.
 It amassed more than 12,000 likes and over 280 comments in under 14 hours, with many praising her flawless figure.